 Large rabbits are bunnies that weigh in at around 8 pounds and greater.
 They tend to be gentler and have more puppy dog personalities.
 Medium rabbits weigh between 5 and 8 pounds, while small rabbits are less than 5 pounds.
 And, in my experience, tiny rabbits tend to have the spunkiest personalities.

-In general, very large and very small rabbits have a shorter life expectancy than those in the middle.
+In general, larger breeds and dwarf and rabbits have a shorter life expectancy than those in the middle.
 But size is not a direct correlation to life expectancy.
 The quality of care you give your rabbit is the best indicator of a long lifespan.

 Rabbit Breeds and Their Life Expectancy